abdshomad/slides-ai/prd/functional_requirements/04_slide_generation_and_editing.md

     *   This image, along with the slide's text content, is sent to a multimodal AI for analysis.
     *   The AI provides a critique and a list of actionable visual improvement ideas, which are displayed to the user in a modal.
 *   **F-SE-13 (AI Image In-Painting - "Magic Edit"):**
-    *   Within the Image Studio, users can select an "Edit" tab for slides that already have a generated image.
+    *   Within the Visuals Studio, users can select an "Edit" tab for slides that already have a generated image.
     *   Users can provide a natural language prompt to modify the existing image (e.g., "add a sun to the sky," "make the car red," "remove the person on the left").
     *   The multimodal AI processes the image and the prompt to generate an edited version of the image.
 *   **F-SE-14 (Stock Photo Integration):**
-    *   The Image Studio includes a "Search" tab, providing access to a library of high-quality, royalty-free stock photos.
+    *   The Visuals Studio includes a "Search" tab, providing access to a library of high-quality, royalty-free stock photos.
     *   Users can enter search queries to find relevant images for their slide content.
     *   Users can select an image from the search results to apply it directly to their slide.
-*   **F-SE-15 (Advanced Image Controls):** The Image Studio provides granular control over AI image generation.
+*   **F-SE-15 (Advanced Image Controls):** The Visuals Studio provides granular control over AI image generation.
 Users can provide "negative prompts" to exclude unwanted elements and select from a range of artistic styles to guide the visual output.
 *   **F-SE-16 (Presentation-Wide Style Cohesion):** Users can apply a single artistic style across all AI-generated images in the presentation via an "Apply Style to All" function, ensuring a consistent and professional aesthetic.
+*   **F-SE-17 (AI Video Generation):**
+    *   **F-SE-17a:** Within the "Visuals Studio", users can access a dedicated "Video" tab.
+    *   **F-SE-17b:** Users can provide a natural language prompt describing a scene or concept.
+    *   **F-SE-17c:** The AI will generate a short, silent video clip based on the prompt.
+The UI will provide clear, reassuring progress updates during the generation process, which may take several minutes.
+    *   **F-SE-17d:** The generated video clip can be included in the slide, replacing the standard image area.